-Staff studied the potential meaning of significant renewable energy resources by considering a potential VRET eligible renewable resource's age and geographic location, along with type of renewable resource that could qualify.
-In addition, Staff considered whether further development would involve a VRET that is based on a product for purchase of power and associated bundled RECs versus for purchase of unbundled RECs, along with need for a baseline to delineate further and demonstrate additionality to the status quo.
+Staff studied the meaning of significant renewable energy resources by considering a potential VRET eligible renewable resource's age and geographic location, along with type of renewable resource that could qualify.
+In addition, Staff considered whether further development would involve a VRET that is based on a product for purchase of power and associated bundled RECs versus for purchase of unbundled RECs.
+Staff also considered the need for a baseline to delineate further and to demonstrate additionality of a specific amount of renewable development above the status quo to be significant.

-A VRET-eligible renewable resource that is older in age would not promote further development because the resources already exist but it would likely bring down costs of a VRET program since there are less development costs, which could in turn encourage more customers to sign up.
+A VRET eligible renewable resource that is older in age would not promote further development because the resources already exist but it would likely bring down costs of a VRET program since there are less development costs, which could in turn encourage more customers to sign up.
 A newer resource would likely increase program costs, but would likely result in more development.
-A VRET-eligible renewable resource that is geographically limited to Oregon or the Pacific Northwest may increase program costs because of this siting constraint, but may have more significance to parties that value local generation in Oregon or the region.
-On the other hand, a VRET-eligible renewable resource that is located in the WECC region may bring down costs of the program and encourage more customers to sign up.
+A VRET eligible renewable resource that is geographically limited to Oregon or the Pacific Northwest may increase program costs because of this siting constraint, but may have more significance to potential customers that value local generation in Oregon or the region.
+On the other hand, a VRET eligible renewable resource that is located in the WECC region may bring down costs of the program and encourage more customers to sign up.

-There are several considerations in defining the type of renewable resources that are VRET-eligible.
-VRET-eligible resources that are defined to be the same as RPS-eligible resources may promote development of specific technologies that have been deemed desirable in Oregon.
-On the other hand, allowing greater flexibility for what constitutes a VRET-eligible resource may promote greater overall development of resources.
+There are several considerations in defining the type of renewable resources that are VRET eligible.
+If VRET eligible resources are defined to be the same as RPS eligible resources, then the VRET may promote development of specific technologies that have been deemed desirable in Oregon.
+On the other hand, allowing greater flexibility for what constitutes a VRET eligible resource may promote greater overall development of a broader range of resources.
 Also, there may be options to condition a VRET to use a third party to certify further development of significant renewable energy resources, such as Green-e, which is used in the voluntary renewable energy programs for residential customers.
-However, nonresidential customers may be more sophisticated than residential customers, and may not need comprehensive third party certification of VRET resources in a program.
+However, non-residential customers may be more sophisticated than residential customers, and may not need comprehensive third party certification of VRET resources in a program.